 Goofy Canadian screwup Bob Tree goes trough the yellow pages alphabetically to pick jobs, applies and messes them up every time.
 In the B's, he arrived at butler and takes a wacky crash-course with the somewhat odd Mr. Butler.
 Bob gets hired, but really more as babysitter cum housekeeper for Jacques, his fuzzy lover Anne Jamieson and, most of all, her spoiled-rotten kids Bates and Tess, terrible handfuls which his unorthodox methods may at least take by surprise.
 Written by

-Published by BMG Music/E.M.I.
-Music Publishing Ltd.
+Published by Chrysalis Music Ltd.

 12 of 16 people found this review helpful.